shinken-monitoring/mod-webui/doc/user/index.md

 On the top of the page a navigation bar that allows to :

 - hide / show the side bar menu
-- search for an host
+- search for an host to go directly to the host view
 - display the "one eye monitoring view"
 - show logged in user information / settings

-On the left side of the page a side bar menu to switch between application pages :
+On the left side of the page a side bar menu to switch between Web UI pages :
 - Dashboard
 - Problems
 - Hosts groups